 It can be very easy to take good health for granted, especially when we’re younger.
-Other than the odd trip to the doctor, you may not need to access too many medical services.
+Other than the odd trip to the doctor, you may not need to access too many medical care services.
 But as you get older and perhaps have a family of your own you will most likely find that you are increasingly reliant on a wide range of healthcare practitioners and services.
 That’s not too say you will inevitably start to suffer from ill health – but you will start to fall under regular screening programmes and perhaps need an occasional test here and there.

 Dental treatment will probably also become a bigger part of your life as you get older, when a quick check-up and polish no longer keeps the plaque and bacteria at bay and your teeth start to need a little more attention.